Gut health and weight loss

 What should I eat to keep my gut healthy?

-“Processed foods, fast foods and products made of simple carbohydrates, such as biscuits, are mostly broken down in the small bowel, so by the time it gets to the colon, there’s nothing left any more.
+“Processed foods, fast foods and products made of simple carbohydrates, such as biscuits, are mostly broken down in the small bowel, so by the time it gets to the colon, there’s little left for the microbes in your gut.
 “Gut bacteria are living inside you, and if you eat foods that never get to the colon, the good population actually starve.”
 Diversity of microbes is also a factor in gut health, so it’s vital to eat a range of foods to encourage the growth of many varieties of bacteria in your gut.
 “There’s a high chance all the different bacteria will get what they need if you’re eating a range of foods,” says Associate Professor van der Poorten.
-“At the end of the day, the diet that is best for your microbiota is lots of fruit and vegetables, a little bit of meat, and not too many sugary foods.”
+“At the end of the day, the diet that is best for your microbiota is lots of fruit and vegetables, moderate amounts of meat, and not too many sugary foods.”

 What are probiotics?